whisper-project/in-my-voice.client.swift/README.md

 5. If the Listener receives a _listen authorization_ packet, they connect to the content channel and send a _joining_ message on the control channel.

-Because a Whisperer can recognize an existing listener from their _listen offer_ packet, the canonical sequence for a Listener re-joining a conversation to which they were already admitted is just steps 1, 4.1, and 5 from the above sequence.
+Because a Whisperer can recognize an existing listener from their _listen offer_ packet, the canonical sequence for a Listener re-joining a conversation to which they have previously been a party is just steps 1, 4.1, and 5 from the above sequence.

 Whenever a Whisperer drops from a conversation, they send a _dropping_ packet to let the Listeners know, and vice versa (Listeners who drop send a _dropping_ packet to the Whisperer).

 #### Transport vs Application Layer

-The implementation of whispering/listening is broken into two layers: a _transport_ layer than handles making/breaking connections and sending protocol messages between conversation participants, and an _application_ layer that understands the semantics of the messages being exchanged.
+The implementation of whispering/listening is broken into two layers: a _transport_ layer that handles making/breaking connections and sending protocol messages between conversation participants, and an _application_ layer that understands the semantics of the messages being exchanged.
+As mentioned above, the transport layer may either be broadcast based (all packets seen by all participants) or it may be point-to-point (all packets go from one participant to a specific other participant).

+All content packets, and almost all control packets, are both initiated at the application layer by the sender and then processed at the application layer by the receiver.
+There are three exceptions:

+* The _listen offer_ packet is initiated from the tranport layer on the listener side whenever it starts up (broadcast) or connects to a new whisperer (point-to-point).
+This packet announces the presence of the new listener and is passed to the whisper application layer.
+Without this packet, listeners who arrive mid-conversation would not be noticed by the whisperer.
+* The _whisper offer_ packet is initiated from the broadcast transport layer on the whisperer side when it first connects to the control channel.
+Without this packet, late-arriving whisperers would not be aware of (broadcast-based) listeners who had connected earlier.
-The transport layer uses (and captures) one control packet that is not passed to the application layer: the _leave conversation_ packet.
-This packet is sent by the transport layer for two reasons: first, to warn the other participants that the application layer is quitting; and second, for the whisperer to tell a listener that they must leave the conversation.
-This second use may be motivated either by the application layer (e.g., if a current listener is de-authorized) or by the transport layer (e.g., if there is a transport error and the connection must be torn down and re-established).

-Whenever a participant’s transport layer receives a _leave conversation_ packet from another, it tells the application layer of the other participant’s departure and stops sending any more packets to that participant (on either channel).
+* The _leave conversation_ packet.
+This packet is sent by the transport layer to warn other participants that they are disconnecting from the conversation.
+The disconnection may be motivated either by the application layer (e.g., if the user quits) or by the transport layer (e.g., if there is a transport error and the connection must be torn down).
+Whenever a participant’s transport receives a _leave conversation_ packet from a participant that is already known to the application layer, it tells the application layer of the departure.

 ### Whisper Server